 - Joint investments or assets

-Note: A partner who is financially incapable of supporting themselves may be eligible to receive spousal maintenance.
+In the event that one partner is disadvantaged financially, what can they do?
+A partner who is not capable of supporting themselves financially may be eligible to receive spousal maintenance.
 Click here to read our article that featured a case related to spousal maintenance.

 The nature of the household is a relevant factor in the ss293 form.
 When a couple is separated in the same home, it is important to consider the living arrangements and the dynamics of the household.
 Factors that may be relevant in assessing separation under one roof include the: